-What are Food Allergies in Cats and Dogs?
+What are Food Allergies in Pets?

 Food allergies in cats and dogs are allergic responses to food that they have ingested.
 This isn’t like food allergies in humans, which may cause anaphylaxis shock, but instead usually presents with vomiting, diarrhoea, or with skin problems such as itching or recurrent infections.